School Review - Better Learning for All

 A second set of public meetings was held in November to give the public an opportunity to provide input on options for change.

-The third round of public meetings will be held in February to enable the public to respond to the recommendations:
+The third round of public meetings was held in February to enable the public to respond to the recommendations:

 How to Participate